 This educational meeting takes a look at a theme that’s of broad relevance to the healthcare industry, bringing the BHBIA audience up to date on the implications for business intelligence.
 Followed by a social/networking evening which may be open to non-members depending on the format.

-The BHBIA training programme is divided into four areas:
+The BHBIA training programme is divided into three areas:

-are designed to give a broad overview of a subject area or to look at one specific aspect of a topic.
-They are generally held over lunchtimes, are free of charge and open to members only
+These are designed to give a broad overview of a subject area or to look at one specific aspect of a topic.
+They are generally held over lunchtimes, are free of charge and open to members only.

-The BHBIA currently offers two core online training programmes :
+The BHBIA currently offers two core online training programmes free of charge:

 - Adverse Event Reporting in Market Research

 - Legal and Ethical Guidelines for Market Researchers